ThatDaveStevens/Blog/Patterns/readme.md

 ## It's a model for a reason
-Once a solution is captured as a true information model the real potential to unlock new value becomes a reality and the means to leverage and reuse common patterns is possible.
-Documenting a pattern without the consumers understanding how it can be integrated into their own solution nullifies it's definition as a pattern; the information model used to describe the pattern must be known on both sides.
+Once a solution is captured as a data model the real potential to unlock new value becomes a reality and the means to leverage and reuse common patterns is possible.   **Documenting a pattern without the consumers understanding how it can be integrated into their own solution nullifies it's definition as a pattern; the information model used to describe the pattern must be known on both sides.**

 ## Standalone Patterns
-It's possible to create a single solution model as a *Pattern* within Digital Explorer; leveraging the full information model and integrating the pattern into the wider information eco-system the platform enables.<br>
+It's possible to create a single solution model as a *Pattern* within Digital Explorer; leveraging the full information model and integrating the pattern into the wider information eco-system the platform enables.<br>  A dedicated solution (sub)type for pattern is available today.
 ![image](images/aPattern.png)<br>